Slow Cooker Gammon

 Instructions

 - Place the gammon joint in the slow cooker and position the carrots and onions around it.
 Add the bay leaves, cinnamon, cloves and peppercorns.
-Pour in the liquids, cover and cook for 5-6 hours on high setting or 7-8 on low setting.
+Pour in the liquids, cover and cook for 5-6 hours on high setting or 7-8 on low setting.2 kg (4 pounds) boneless gammon joint, 2 onions, 2 carrots, 2 bay leaves, ½ cinnamon stick, 1 tsp black peppercorns, 1 tsp whole cloves, 480 ml (2 cups) ginger ale, 960 ml (4 cups) apple juice

 - Remove the ham from the slow cooker and set aside to cool.
 Discard the solids and save the braising liquid to use in soups if you like (have a taste before using as it may be quite salty).

-- Pre-heat the oven to 200C (400F) and set a rack over a roasting pan.
-Scruch up some foil to make sure the ham sits level on the rack (if needed).
+- Preheat the oven to 200C (400F) and set a rack over a roasting pan.
+Scrunch up some foil to make sure the ham sits level on the rack (if needed).

 - Carefully remove the rind from the gammon joint, leaving a small layer of the fat intact.
 Lightly score the fat in a diamond pattern, taking care not to cut too deeply.

 - Mix the glaze ingredients together and warm briefly in the microwave or a saucepan.
-Brush the ham liberally with the glaze.
+Brush the ham liberally with the glaze.6 tbsp smooth apricot jam, 3 tbsp brown sugar, 3 tbsp grainy mustard, 2 tbsp white wine vinegar, 1 tbsp brandy

-- Roast in the centre of the oven for about 30 minutes, basting with the glaze every 10 minutes, until the ham is golden brown.
+- Roast in the middle of the oven for about 30 minutes, basting with the glaze every 10 minutes, until the ham is golden brown.

 hi,